Beck-Jonathan/Object_oriented_sql_tables/README.md

 ### Dependencies

-* I've only tested this on my windows 10 machine I can't imagine it needs anything
+* I've only tested this on my windows 10 machine, my apologies
+* This generates mySQL, so you will need MySQL workbench and a server running to actually use these results

 ### Installing

 * Included in the V0.2 alpha release are
+    * An example data dictionary
+    * That same data dictionary convered into a tab separated txt file
+    * That same data dictionary ran through this program with all options selected, so you can see the outputted mySql.
+*Unzip this to the directory of your choosing, then run "Object_oriented_sql_tables.exe"

 ### Executing program